 Audience: Employers/worksites, Providers, Substance Use Services, Employees, People in recovery, General Public, Trainers

-Link: https://helplinema.org/learn-more/overdose-prevention/
+Link: https://helplinema.org/stay-safe/overdose-prevention/

 Everyone can play a role in preventing overdose.
 People who actively use opioids, friends and family, first responders, and even community members can help prevent and stop overdose.
 This page provides facts and guidance about opioids, overdose, and relevant laws that affect residents of Massachusetts.